*Let’s see if I can continue to write from the perspective of a six year old’s language level and thought processes……..

 The moment summer began, everything went wrong.
 Mom and dad declared the summer a “no learning” time; a time to have fun and enjoy the warm weather and sun.
 I hate summer.
 I WANT to keep learning thank you very much and I don’t need to take a break and have “fun”.

 Well, there is always one way or another around a problem, or in this case a problem rule.
-I would wait until mom and dad were busy with something, and then sneak out to the skills room to try and catch up with some work.I will admit, a few times I got caught and no amount of pleading with her swayed her into letting me stay.
+I would wait until mom and dad were busy with something, and then sneak out to the skills room to try and catch up with some work.I will admit, a few times I got caught and no amount of pleading swayed her into letting me stay.

 “Shoo!” she would say and when I begged she became more firm, “GO!”
 After that mom has been more diligent in keeping track of me and well they also locked the door.
 So I decided to play along and make her think I was being good.
 But really all I am doing is biding my time till I can implement a better plan.
 Regardless I am certain it’s going to be a very long summer!